MasterArd/BluetoothLEspam-apk/README.md

 # BluetoothLEspam-apk
 an unofficial apk of BluetoothLEspam that is legit and is isnt and virus.
-## made so the FDroid store does not need to be downloaded, if a newer version comes out
+## made so the FDroid store does not need to be downloaded,
 ### credit: Simon Dankelmann